Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 ## Exclusions

-Two engines were excluded from this list for having a far-right focus.
+Three engines were excluded from this list for having a far-right focus.

 One engine was excluded because it seems to be built using cryptocurrency in a way I'd rather not support.